akovalyov/hipchat-desktop/README.md

 It is possible thanks to atom electron project.
 This app is based on [really super kit](https://github.com/Aluxian/electron-superkit).

+#### What does not work.

-NOTE: There is a known bug with Electron desktop notifications on Linux DE that may crash the app silently if notifications are clicked.
+1. Clicking on notifications.
+There is a known bug with Electron desktop notifications on Linux DE that may crash the app silently if notifications are clicked.
 Until this bug is resolved, do not click on notifications.
+You can track the progress in https://github.com/akovalyov/hipchat-desktop/issues/1.
-You can track the progress in https://github.com/akovalyov/hipchat-desktop/issues/1
+2. Audio/Video calls.
+Currently hipchat web app opens new window for video call and internally relies on `window.opener` there.
+There is Electron/Chromium issue with that.
+You can track progress in https://github.com/akovalyov/hipchat-desktop/issues/1

 #### Installation